BhavanaP/JavaAppXMLFiles/README.md

 The multiselect element is similar to the select element except that it has an additional sub-element, size, which indicates the size of the select window.
 Semantic Checks

-Your XML parser program should check for semantic errors such as form element without a name or caption, more than one form element having the same name, data type mis-match, etc. and report these.
+XML parser program should check for semantic errors such as form element without a name or caption, more than one form element having the same name, data type mis-match, etc. and report these.
 No output is generated in this case.